-In this post we’ll teach you a system for how to cope with different sources of stress and anxiety.
+In this post we’ll teach you a system for how to manage stress in life and work.
 It begins with the understanding that certain strategies of coping with stress and anxiety are more suitable for certain stress types.
-It’s never a one-sized fits all approach.
+It’s never a one-size fits all approach.
 Here, we highlight two main coping strategies: problem-focused coping and emotion-focused coping.
 We’ll explain what each one is, their associated tactics, and when to use them correctly.

 Before we lay out the specifics of these strategies, there are a couple of things you need to do beforehand to prepare.
 You will first:

 - Dissect your anxiety and stress, get to its root cause, and come up with a Coping Score (note: each stressor will have its own score; you can do more than one if necessary).
 Your Coping Score(s) will tell you if the stress/anxiety is best resolved through either problem-focused versus emotion-focused coping.

 - Evaluate your own Coping Bias through a personality assessment tool.
 The tool will tell you whether your temperament means you’re more inclined to use one coping strategy over the other.
 You need to check this bias because incorrectly applying a coping strategy can lead you down a path of more anxiety.
 It’s called the Coping Mismatch Error.

 With your Coping Bias and Coping Score, you will have a good sense of whether a problem-focused or emotion-focused coping strategy makes more sense and where your efforts should go towards.